Penny Stock Trading 101: How to Buy Penny Stocks

 Are penny stocks hard to trade?

 Penny stocks can be volatile and unpredictable.
 They are also subject to market manipulation.
-Most active traders who trade penny stocks are day traders.
-Only about 10% of those day trading penny stocks are actually profitable.
+Most active traders who trade them are day traders, and only about 10% of them are actually profitable.

 Why are penny stocks risky?